USI-MSDE-SA-2022/software-architecture-model-tmshts/src/sa/model/index.md

 ## 1 scenario

-Quality: *Feasability - Time to market*
+Quality: *Feasibility - Time to market*

 Scenario: How many months does it tak to launch the minimal viable product to the market?

+{.feedback

+The above is not a scenario, it's a question about how to measure the quality attribute which is answered by your refined scenario below.

+The idea was to first specify the scenario (= answering your question) in natural language and then refine it in the diagram

+}

 ```puml
 @startuml